Automated Driving

 KI Delta Learning

-Scalable AI for Automated Driving
+Scalable AI for Automotive AI

 The project KI Delta Learning aims to develop methods and tools for the efficient extension and adaptation of existing AI modules for autonomous vehicles.
 The developed methods will allow for the transfer of prior knowledge to new domains or more complex scenarios.
 Only additional requirements, the so-called deltas, are then to be learned with minimal development effort.